Last updated: ·Style & AI

 Eyebrows

 The natural bone curvature is the guide.
 Oval faces don't need to engineer a specific brow arch for structural correction.
 Follow the natural arch of the brow bone, fill in any sparse areas, and clean the lower edge for definition.
 An exaggerated high arch can make the brow zone look theatrical — unnecessary when the face is already well-proportioned.
+For detailed eyebrow shaping guidance, see our eyebrow shape for face shape guide.

 Lip Color